scopyleft/scopyleft.github.com/README.md

 ```
 $ cd master # hint: it's a submodule, hence the trick
+$ git branch
+* master # double check you're on the master branch!
 $ git ci -a -m"updated new version"
 $ git push
 ```